luxonis/depthai-docs-website/new_system/source/pages/api.rst

 ###################

 The DepthAI API python module is prebuilt for Ubuntu, MaxOS and Windows.
-For other operating systems and/or Python versions, DepthAI can be :ref:`built from source <todo>`.
+For other operating systems and/or Python versions, DepthAI can be :ref:`built from source <Other installation methods>`.

 Installing system dependencies
 ##############################